openxla/shardy/rfcs/2024-03-14-shardy-partitioner-rfc.md

 #### Other key components

-* **Open/Closed dimensions** - dimensions can either be open - can be further sharded on available axes; or closed - are fixed and can’t be changed.
+* **Open/Closed dimensions** - dimensions can either be open - can be further sharded on available axes; or closed - are fixed and can't be changed.
 * **Explicitly replicated axes** - all axes that are not used to shard a dimension are implicitly replicated, but the sharding can specify axes that are explicitly replicated and therefore cannot be used to shard a dimension later on.
 * **Axis splitting and sub-axes** - a (full) mesh axis can be split into multiple sub-axes that can be individually used to shard a dimension or be explicitly replicated.
 * **Multiple logical meshes** - different shardings can be bound to different logical meshes, which can have different axes or even a different order of logical device ids.
 * **Priorities** - to partition a program incrementally, priorities can be attached to dimension shardings, which determine in which order per-dimension sharding constraints will be propagated throughout the module.
-* **Dimension sharding divisibility** - a dimension can be sharded on axes whose product of sizes doesn’t divide the dimension size.
+* **Dimension sharding divisibility** - a dimension can be sharded on axes whose product of sizes doesn't divide the dimension size.

 ## Detailed Design